 The intriguing story of Clay, one of the four dragonets, is chosen to fulfill the prophecy of ending the war between the tribes of Pyrrhia.
 But, when one of the dragonets is threatened, he chooses freedom and leaves the mountain to fulfill his destiny.
 With dramatic battle scenes and detailed illustrations, this graphic novel by the author Tui T. Sutherland and the illustrator Mike Holmes is a thrilling book for readers of all ages.

-The graphic memoir will transport you back to your elementary school days.
+The parent-recommended graphic memoir will transport you back to your elementary school days.
 It is a story of two best friends Shannon and Adriene.
 Through the book’s course, we see how Shannon struggles with her behavior, friends, and much more to discover her passion.
 Its colorful and creative art, paired with a heartfelt tale, will leave readers appreciating the concept of self-acceptance.

 It is the story of two friends, Olive and Willow, who plan to spend the summer together at a camp.
 Willow is shy, and Olive is an outgoing person, and their friendship is tested as the former becomes clingy of the latter.
-This graphic novel explores the story of two girls who learn to step out of their safe zones and gain a new perspective on things.
+This friendship graphic novel for kids explores the story of two girls who learn to step out of their safe zones and gain a new perspective on things.